 Psychotherapy for eating disorders consists of many different treatment approaches.
 Just as there is more than one level of care, there are several approaches that are effective for eating disorder treatment.
 Eating disorder therapy initially aims to stabilize a person medically and then works to reduce eating disorder behaviors.
 Once high-risk behaviors are under control or improving, eating disorder counseling can focus on changing the thoughts and beliefs that may contribute to the eating disorder.

+- Acceptance and Commitment Therapy.
 Acceptance and commitment therapy, or ACT, focuses on changing a person’s actions.
 Acceptance and commitment therapy for eating disorders helps clients accept discomfort as a part of life.
 This kind of therapy assists patients in committing to follow through with goals that align with core values.
 In the context of eating disorder treatment, these goals are likely focused on healthy eating and exercise habits.

+- Cognitive Behavioral Therapy.
 Cognitive behavioral therapy, or CBT, focuses on a person’s thoughts and how their thinking affects their feelings and behaviors.
 Cognitive behavioral therapy for eating disorders works to identify and change faulty belief systems.
 A CBT approach to eating disorder treatment works to create change in the way a person thinks about weight, their body and food.
 When healthier, more effective beliefs are built and maintained, eating disorder behaviors should reduce.

+- Cognitive Remediation Therapy.
 Cognitive remediation therapy, or CRT, has only been shown to be effective for anorexia.
 It has not yet been studied for efficacy with other eating disorders.
 A CRT approach works to challenge rigid thoughts and increase a person’s ability to think more openly.

+- Dialectical Behavioral Therapy.
 Dialectical behavioral therapy for eating disorders focuses primarily on changing behaviors.
 Skills are taught to support recovery from disordered eating.
 This approach works to increase a person’s ability to tolerate negative feelings without acting out.

+- Family Therapy.
 Family therapy for eating disorders is most commonly used with children and adolescents.
 The initial focus is on weight restoration.
 Family members assist in fostering healthy eating and exercise habits.
 Control is given to the patient primarily with the remainder of the family being used as necessary supports.

+- Nutrition Counseling.
 Nutrition counseling for eating disorders is used along with many of the other treatment approaches described.
 Nutrition counseling involves a nutritionist or dietician assisting a patient in weight restoration and implementing healthy eating habits.
 Clients are educated in nutrition and are taught to fulfill their caloric needs while eating healthily.

 Medications for Eating Disorders